-The U.S. Fish and Wildlife Service (FWS), Alaska Department of Fish and the methods and measures outlined in AP&T's draft ESCP address project construction impacts and would ensure maintenance of water quality (letters from Nevin Holmberg, Field Supervisor, U.S. Fish and Wildlife Service, April
+The U.S. Fish and Wildlife Service (FWS), Alaska Department of agree that the methods and measures outlined in AP&T's draft ESCP address project construction impacts and would ensure maintenance of water quality from Nevin Holmberg, Field Supervisor, U.S. Fish and Wildlife

-Game (ADFG), and Alaska Department of Natural Resources (ADNR) all agree that
+Game (ADFG), and Alaska Department of Natural Resources (ADNR) all